CLI docs

 LLM Operating Guide

-This flow is designed for coding agents that need to verify web apps without direct access to a long-lived browser session.
+This flow is designed for coding agents that need to verify web apps, run arbitrary terminal work, collect proof, and use a real desktop only when the task needs one.

 1. Start by running trycase login.
 If a browser cannot be opened, run trycase login --no-open and ask the user to approve the printed URL.